extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 {:.info-box}

-The "shared system" name is inspired by the [**Make Noise** _Shared System_](http://www.makenoisemusic.com/synthesizers/black-and-gold-shared-system-plus) series of modular synths.
+The "sharedsystem" name is inspired by the [**Make Noise** _Shared System_](http://www.makenoisemusic.com/synthesizers/black-and-gold-shared-system-plus) series of modular synths.
 It's [Eurorack](https://en.wikipedia.org/wiki/Eurorack)-based, so _in principle_ it could have any/all sorts of different components, but they've chosen a standard set of modules so that people can share tips/patches/ideas directly because they're using the _same_ configurable set of modules.
-In the same way, the Extempore shared system is an "curated" take on Extempore's audio/music making workflow.
+In the same way, the Extempore sharedsystem is an "curated" take on Extempore's audio/music making workflow.
 Obviously if it's not to your taste then you've still got the full power of Extempore under the hood; but if you just want to fire it up and get people dancing then this is a good way forward 😁